 Lehigh Valley Railroad installed additional groundwater monitoring wells east of Spring Creek in 2012, in an effort to determine if contamination had spread further east.
 Additionally, monitoring wells were positioned on easement areas along the west side of the Caledonia-Mumford Central School property and on farm land that is privately-owned that is near the school’s athletic complex.
 So far, results of the samples have shown the contamination has not spread beyond Spring Creek.

 If you’re searching for high-quality environmental testing equipment, look no farther than Eco-Rental Solutions.
 Our team is here to provide your company with an efficient, user-friendly rental and sales process designed to save you time and money.
-Visit one of our six locations in New York, Missouri, and California today!
+Browse our high-quality environmental testing equipment today!